jacklul/entware-pi-hole/README.md

 ./scripts/build.sh ./build

 # then build the IPK package
+# (you will need sudo access to set ownership of files to uid/gid 0)
 ./scripts/ipk.sh ./build

 # the package will be saved at the root of this repository